Communications Intern—Fall 2023

 The California Prevention Training Center at UCSF focuses on training sexual health providers and educators as well as building the capacity of public health departments and community-based organizations.
 The department’s communications focus is on developing materials that reflect our values of promoting equity, building capacity, and prioritizing people.

+The purpose of this internship is to develop students with an interest in public health.
 The communications intern will be one of two interns working with the communications specialist and other staff members.
-There will be three in-person meetings in Oakland, CA. All other activities will be online and remote.
+There will be approximately three in-person meetings in Oakland, CA. All other activities will be online and remote.

 Intern projects will be selected in collaboration with the intern and may include contributing to the following communications projects and platforms: